keylime/keylime/README.md

 The registrar is a simple HTTPS service that accepts TPM public keys and verifies them.
 It then presents an interface to obtain these public keys for checking quotes.

+The verifier is the most important component in keylime.
+It does initial and periodic checks of system integrity and supports bootstrapping a cryptographic key securely with the node.
 The keylime_verifier uses mutual TLS for its control interface.
 By default, the verifier will create appropriate TLS certificates for itself in /var/lib/keylime/cv_ca/.
 The registrar and tenant will use this as well.
 If you use the generated TLS certificates then all the processes need to run as root to allow reading of private key files in /var/lib/keylime/

 to run a basic test, run keylime_verifier, keylime_registrar, and keylime_node.
 If the node starts up properly, then you can proceed.